haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/memcache/memcache_ubuntu.md

     <img src="{{ site.baseurl }}/common/images/config_memcache-ubuntu.png" alt="Confirm memcache is recognized by the web server">

-    Verify you're using memcached version 3.0.5 or later.
+    Verify you're using memcached version 3.0.5或更新.

     If memcache does not display, restart the web server and refresh the browser page.
 If it still does not display, verify you installed the `php-pecl-memcache` extension.